JessieChiu1/JWT_Jest_Supertest_Practice/README.md

     ```
 2. cd into the client folder and run this command `npm start`
     - You should be directly route to `http://localhost:3000/` in browser

+## End to end testing with Jest/SuperJest:
+- **End to end testing vs unit testing**
+    - end to end testing are like postman, we are testing the API endpoint.
+    - unit testing are individual test for functions
+- I did not test out everything but this is a sample of what you can expect:
+    - testing all signup/login/homepage/user profile page.